 - Collapsed lung (pneumothorax), often occurring with a rib fracture

 - Facial bone fracture

 - Ruptured bronchial tube

 This condition can happen due to:

-- Certain medical procedures that insert a tube into the body, such as endoscopy (tube into the esophagus the stomach through the mouth), a central venous line (thin catheter into a vein close to the heart), endotracheal intubation (tube into the throat and trachea through the mouth or nose), and bronchoscopy (tube into the bronchial tubes through the mouth).
+- Certain medical procedures that insert a tube into the body.
+These include endoscopy (tube into the esophagus and the stomach through the mouth), a central venous line (thin catheter into a vein close to the heart), endotracheal intubation (tube into the throat and trachea through the mouth or nose), and bronchoscopy (tube into the bronchial tubes through the mouth).

 When to Contact a Medical Professional

-Most of the conditions that cause subcutaneous emphysema are very severe, and you are likely already being treated by a doctor.
-Sometimes a hospital stay is needed, especially if due to an infection.
+Most of the conditions that cause subcutaneous emphysema are very severe, and you are likely already being treated by a provider.
+Sometimes a hospital stay is needed.
+This is more likely if the problem is due to an infection.